UPPMAX/programming_formalisms_intro/doc/intro.md

     - bioinformatics
 - workflows
 - modelling (mimic the reality)
-      - simulations time-varying bahvour of a system
+      - simulations time-varying bahaviour of a system
       - mathematical models of relationships among variables in a system
 - decision assistance